oadpoaw/disclosure-bot/README.md

 # Welcome to disclosure-bot [WIP]
 Simple Highly Configurable and Customizable Discord Bot with no bullsht involved.
-And it's on TypeScript

 ## Core Features
 - Not bloated 😭